pimanov/format-conversion/README.md

 # format-conversion

-A list of directories and files of a certain directory in Linux is considered, for example:
+A list of directories and files of a certain Linux directory is considered.
+For example:

     .